Package 'globaltrends'

 Details

-1. Apply for API access online. and generate an API key in your Google developer console.
+1. Apply for Research API access and obtain an API key via Google's request form.

 Value